configcat/docs/website/docs/integrations/slack.md

 ---
 id: slack
 title: Slack - Get notified when a feature flag changes
-description: ConfigCat Feature Flags Slack App.
+description: ConfigCat Feature Flags app for Slack.
 This is a step-by-step guide on how to connect the ConfigCat feature flag service to Slack.
 ---

 ## Overview

-Get updated via a Slack Channel message when someone changes a feature flag with the <a href="https://configcat.slack.com/apps/A011CN2QZJB-configcat-feature-flags" target="_blank">ConfigCat Feature Flags Slack App</a>.
+Get updated via a Slack Channel message when someone changes a feature flag with the <a href="https://configcat.slack.com/apps/A011CN2QZJB-configcat-feature-flags" target="_blank">ConfigCat Feature Flags app for Slack</a>.

 <img src="/docs/assets/slack/notification.png" className="zoomable" alt="slack_notification" />